SECRET-GUEST/tiny-scripts/Javascript/Server/three server/README.md

 # Webpack Project Launcher Script for Three.js

 This script creates a development environment for Three.js projects.
-It uses Webpack for module bundling and Vite for the development server.
+It uses Webpack for module bundling and for the development server.
 The necessary dependencies are installed via npm.

+(Remove "code" from batch file if you're not using visual studio code, replace it by your IDE)

 ## Usage